AlistairDriscoll/wafflehut/DEPLOYMENT.md

     pip3 freeze > requirements.txt

-Then make a file called 'Procfile' in the main folder (again, the same folder that contains the manage.py and requirements.txt files) and put this line of code in it:
+Then make a file called 'Procfile' in the main directory (again, the same main folder that contains the manage.py and requirements.txt files) and put this line of code in it:

     web: gunicorn wafflehut.wsgi